-Introduction to Anatomy and Physiology - 4 Units BIOSC-030 ADVISORY: Eligibility for ENGL-100
+BIOSC-030 Introduction to Anatomy and Physiology - 4 Units

 This course is designed to cover basic anatomy and physiology.
 Fundamentals of body structure and function and the elegant interrelationships between body organs and how they perform will be explored.
 All of the systems of the body, including very basic microscopic anatomy and simple physiological chemistry will be covered in this one semester course.
 May not be repeated.
 LR